GabrielJauma/exploring-QA-spin-glass/README.md

 [Number of jobs] is the number of SLURM jobs that you want to create.
 Each job will attempt to simulate 10000 diferent realizations of the same graph, stopping and storing the result as it finishes with one realization and goes to the next.

+[additional connections] Optional parameter.
+Use this only for small-world networks.
+This parameter specifies the number of additional connections to the 1D ring in order to generate the small-world networks.

 An example of usage would be:

 bash multiple_jobs_drago.sh fast 'medium' random_regular_7 gaussian_EA 0.5 3.0 '800' '1280000' '30'

-note that the variables between quotation marks allow to include multiple elements, for instance, to do the same simulation for different sizes:
+Note that the variables between quotation marks allow to include multiple elements, for instance, to do the same simulation for different sizes:

 bash multiple_jobs.sh fast 'short short medium medium long' random_regular_7 gaussian_EA 0.5 3.0 '100 200 400 800 1600' '160000 320000 640000 1280000 5120000' '2 4 16 32 50'